The Southwest Performance Business bonus is a very HIGH bonus for a Southwest credit card, and it’s a great option if you want TONS of easy points.

 Southwest flies to many cities that are near top National Parks like Yellowstone, Rocky Mountain, Zion and Glacier, so you can check them off of your bucket list.

-Check the Families Fly Free team’s National Park Ultimate Guide posts:
+Check our team’s National Park Ultimate Guide posts:

 - Ultimate Guide to Yellowstone National Park